Crell/Serde/README.md

 As with `SequenceField`, values will automatically be `trim()`ed unless `trim: false` is specified in the attribute's argument list.

+### Date and Time fields

+`DateTime` and `DateTimeImmutable` fields can also be serialized, and you can control how they are serialized using the `DateField` attribute.
+It has two arguments, which may be used individually or together.
+Specifying neither is the same as not specifying the `DateField` attribute at all.

+#### `format`

+This argument lets you specify the format that will be used when serializing.
+It may be any string accepted by PHP's [date_format syntax](https://www.php.net/manual/en/datetimeimmutable.createfromformat.php), including one of the various constants defined on `DateTimeInterface`.
+If not specified, the default format is `RFC3339_EXTENDED`, or `Y-m-d\TH:i:s.vP`.
+While not the most human-friendly, it is the default format used by Javascript/JSON so makes for reasonable compatibility.

+On deserializing, the `format` has no effect.
+Serde will pass the string value to a `DateTime` or `DateTimeImmutable` constructor, so any format recognized by PHP will be parsed according to PHP's standard date-parsing rules.

 ### Generators, Iterables, and Traversables

 PHP has a number of "lazy list" options.
 Generally, they are all objects that implement the `\Traversable` interface.
 However, there are several syntax options available with their own subtleties.
 Serde supports them in different ways.